Once upon a time, the world belonged to men.

 Thankfully, we’ve made progress in the area of gender equality and women have brought their influence to bear in both the home and the workplace.
 However, as with many other areas of modern life, the pendulum has swung from one extreme to the other; instead of creating a world that’s friendly to both male and female space, we’ve created one that benefits female space at the expense of male space.

-What’s behind the decline in male space and the proliferation of female space?
+What’s behind the decline in male living space and the proliferation of female space?
 It’s actually a complex and interesting story that goes all the way back to 18th century.
 Below we’ll explore some of the factors that have contributed to the near eradication of male space in both public and private life.

 Decline of Male Space in the Public Sphere